francisrosario/XRPTools-JavaEE/README.md

 1. Included Licensed (Purchased) Admin template frontend as XRP Wallet temporary design.
 2. Simple vanity wallet generator Method #1 & XRP Wallet creation based on seedgenerator

+( Sat May 29.
+2021 )

+1. Conducted controller test from index.jsp -> XRP Wallet Tools dashboard
+2. Get transaction on currentWallet will be using Stringbuilder for creating transaction display.

 Automated WebApp Deployment using Heroku: or by clicking Environments https://xrptools.herokuapp.com/